Cog-Creators/Red-DiscordBot/README.md

 to host and maintain your own instance.
 You can turn Red into an admin bot, music bot, trivia bot, new best friend or all of these together!

 Red is built for [Discord](https://discord.com/), a popular VOIP and instant messaging platform.
-Red is best suited for use in Discord guilds (also known as servers).
-Discord has documented API that encourages developers to explore their creativity and create programs, tools, and services to enhance their experience.
-Red communicates through this API to enable all the features you will use with Red.
+It's best suited for use in guilds (also known as servers), where it utilizes Discord's well-documented API to communicate and deliver its many features.
+Discord offers its API to encourage developers to explore their creativity by building programs, tools, and services that enhance the Discord experience.

 [Installation](#installation) is easy, and you do **NOT** need to know anything about coding!
 Aside from installing and updating, every part of the bot can be controlled from within Discord.